lucia-auth/lucia/documentation/docs/03_adapters/custom.md

 ### deleteUser

-Deletes a row in `users` table where the user id matches.
+Deletes a row in `user` table where the user id matches.

 ```ts
 const deleteUser: (userId: string) => Promise<void>;